 The pandemic forced a reckoning for Melbourne-based womenswear label Kuwaii, which was also caught up in the production grind, with runs slowly increasing every season.
 The team returned to a smaller, less wasteful production process, incorporating the use of dead-stock fabrics and its own remnant fabrics.

 For emerging labels that don’t yet have brand recognition, there are added challenges.
 Liandra Gaykamangu is a Yolngu woman from north-east Arnhem Land and the founder of swimwear label Liandra Swim, which was set to showcase at this year’s Mercedes-Benz Fashion Week Australia.
-The label was also nominated in two categories at the inaugural National Indigenous Fashion Awards, announced on August 5.
+The label was also nominated in two categories at the inaugural National Indigenous Fashion Awards, announced in August 2020.

 “The cancellation of Fashion Week was very disappointing,” Gaykamangu says.
 “We’re a small label, so it was very exciting when there was an opportunity for Liandra Swim to be a part of such an iconic Australian fashion event.”